Driving in France

 Driving requirements for France: are you ready?

-Fasten your seatbelts because, as in the UK, wearing front and rear seatbelts is compulsory when fitted.
+Fasten your seatbelts because, as in the UK, wearing front and rear seatbelts is compulsory.

 It's illegal for children under 10 to ride in the front of the vehicle but this should help settle arguments about who gets the front seat!
 Children under 10 must be in the back seat and in a child seat if they weigh less than 15kg.
 Over this weight they can use a seat belt with a booster seat.